 Also, check where you plan to live and work in relation to the peak traffic times and directions.

-The traffic can be intense, like most places, traffic jams occur going into the city in the mornings and outbound in the evenings, so if you can live and work somewhere that you can avoid it or work your schedule around those times, that would make life a little easier.
+Like most places, traffic jams can be heavy when going into the city in the mornings and outbound in the evenings.
+So if you can live and work somewhere that you can avoid it or work your schedule around those times, that would make life a little easier.

 Would you recommend others to live in Hawaii?